wang2793312458/WaveProgressView/README.md

 ```

 > or ,use a picture like [xxx.png](https://github.com/fanrunqi/WaveProgressView/blob/master/app/src/main/res/drawable/bg_a.png)
+.

-, for scale the image without distortion，your photo should be square.
+**for scale the image without distortion，your photo should be square**.

 ## Step 3